matscolt/rover-software/docs/src/getting_started/installation/installation.md

 # Installation Guide
 Here is a step-by-step guide to install the ROS2 Navigation Stack on the Rover.
+This is mainly in the context of reinstalling the software on the rover itself after a fresh OS installation, and is not necessary for development on your own machine.

 ## Hardware Requirements
 - **Computer**: A Nvidia Jetson Orin with Jetpack 6.1.